advance100/doc_webpack/list-of-plugins.md

 }
 ```

-Notification on bundler build errors by writing bell character to stderr output.
+Get notification on bundler build errors.
+On that occasion, a bell character will be written to STDERR output.